fedor-rusak/thoughts/README.md

 * drop - for deleting chosen thought.
 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
+* browse - to see thoughts sorted by date.
+Up and down to navigate.

 Hit ESC or Ctrl-C to exit.